Jacques Copeau: Early life and formative years

 In July 1905, he took on a job at the Georges Petit Gallery where he assembled exhibits and wrote the catalogues.
 He stayed at the Petit Gallery until May 1909.
 During this period he continued to write theatre reviews and garnered a reputation as an astute and principled judge of the theatre arts.
 The sale of the factory in Raucourt gave him the financial independence that allowed him to pursue his literary activities.
 Copeau was one of the founders of the Nouvelle Revue Française (NRF),:61 a publication that was to become one of the leading arbiters of literary taste in France.

-"Liberated", as he said, from his duties at the gallery and from management concerns at the Raucourt factory, Copeau launched himself into his work.
-In 1910, he bought Le Limon, a piece of property in the Seine-et-Marne département, away from the distractions of Paris.
-He worked tirelessly on a stage adaptation of Dostoyevsky's The Brothers Karamazov along with his friend from school, Jean Croué, finishing it by the end of 1910.
+Copeau and his young family visited the island of Jersey on two occasions.
+In 1907, he stayed at Prospect Lodge, then in 1909 at Madeira Villa, both in St Brelade, where he pursued his work on theatrical adaptations, the most well-known being that of Dostoevsky’s The Brothers Karamazov, a project co-written with schoolfriend Jean Croué.
+André Gide, a visitor to Jersey in 1907, played a pivotal role in Copeau's career at this stage.

+He finished work on The Brothers Karamazov by the end of 1910.
 He was now ready to work in the theatre as a practitioner not only as critic.

 The play was staged in April 1911 under the direction of Jacques Rouché at the Théâtre des Arts, receiving favorable reviews.
 Charles Dullin, who played the role of Smerdiakov, was particularly singled out for a fine performance.
 A second staging of the adaptation the following October, with Louis Jouvet in the role of Father Zossima, confirmed the earlier critical claim.

+In 1910, he bought Le Limon, a piece of property in the Seine-et-Marne département, away from the distractions of Paris.